Employee Travel Expense and Reimbursement

 A KCTCS procurement card (procard) should be used to pay necessary overnight stays for colleges participating in the procard lodging program.
 Colleges not participating in the procard lodging program should have employees secure and pay for approved lodging with their personal credit cards and then seek reimbursement.

-- Lodging must be more than 40 miles from the closer of the employee’s work location or home.
+- Lodging shall be more than 40 miles from the closer of the employee’s work location

 - Employees may not use the procard or claim reimbursement for incidental hotel expenses